Bromine azide: Reactions

 Bromium azide adds to alkenes both through ionic and free-radical addition, each giving an opposite orientation in the products.
 The ionic addition occurs stereospecifically in trans.

 Reactions involving bromine azide are difficult to work with.
 The molecule is very reactive and is known to explode easily.
 This makes it a key reagent in explosives.

 Photochemistry experiments with bromine azide have found that UV photolysis of a small sample of bromine azide resulted in dissociation of the entire sample, making it unstable.
 Similar samples with azide molecules did not show such an effect.
 This shows bromine azide's unstable tendencies in that even in the presence of sunlight, bromine azide will be a reactive molecule.

+Bromine azide further reacts with silver azide to produce a very unstable allotrope of nitrogen, hexanitrogen (N6), which decomposes to dinitrogen above 80 K.

 Safety

 Great care must be taken when handling bromine azide as it is potentially toxic and is able to explode under various conditions.
 Concentrated solutions in organic solvents may also explode.
 The liquid explodes on contact with arsenic, sodium, silver foil, or phosphorus.
 When heated to decomposition it emits highly toxic fumes of bromine and explodes.
 The amount of compound used during experimentation should be limited to 2 mmol.
 It also poses a potential moderate fire hazard in the form of vapor by chemical reaction.
 It is also a powerful oxidant.

 It has been banned from transport in the United States by the US Department of Transportation.